Last Updated on January 9, 2022 by Admin

 Who is the course for?

-This course is for anyone looking to gain a deeper understanding of procurement strategies and the procurement process in construction management.
+This course is for anyone looking to understand procurement strategies and the procurement process in construction management.